10 Eye-opening Employee Retention Statistics You Should Take Note Of

 3) 79% of employees wouldn’t accept a job at a company with a higher salary unless the company failed to take actions against employees involved in unethical behaviour.
 (Source)

-Last year saw a rise in cases of sexual harassment faced by women in their workplaces (corporates, media, entertainment).
-It gave rise to the #Metoo movement where women started sharing their stories.
-In India, there was a 54% rise in reports of sexual harassment cases.
+We saw a rise in cases of sexual harassment faced by women in their workplaces.
+From corporates to the entertainment industry.
+It gave rise to the #Metoo movement, where women started sharing their stories.

 The above survey by Manifest shows that employees are becoming more mindful of their colleagues and their working environments.
-Companies, too, must strive towards making workplaces safe and actually practice their work ethics.
-They need to be unbiased towards their treatment towards employees (that goes for both the accused and the victim).
+Companies, too, must strive towards making workplaces safe and practice their work ethics.
+They must be unbiased towards their treatment of employees (that goes for both the accused and the victim).

 5) Employees whose managers consistently acknowledge them for good work can reduce turnover up to 31%.
 (Source)

-Imagine you have been assigned a project that you’ve been working on for the last 1 month.
-You finish it successfully and the client loves it.
-But your boss doesn’t even acknowledge your efforts or recognise the good work you’ve done.
+Imagine you've been working on a project for the last month.
+You finish it successfully, and the client loves it.
+But your boss does not acknowledge your efforts or recognize your excellent work.
 How does that make you feel?

-Disappointed and dejected right?
-Now shift this to you being the above-mentioned kind of boss and the praise you didn’t give to a deserving employee.
+Disappointed and sad, right?
+Now shift this to you being this kind of boss and the praise you didn't give to a deserving employee.
 Do you still think your employee will want to work under such a manager?
-I wouldn’t.
+I wouldn't.